PullRequestTimeout/rooted-in-motion/TO-DO.md

 8. ~Write markup and styling for following pages, sticking to utility classes to speed up process.~
 9. ~Add JS animation to homepage~
 10. ~Link contact form to getform.io endpoints and configure.~
-11. Link 'discovery call' to contact page, but with a preselected subject field and maybe a short prefilled in text field.
-Add a promp asking if they like to edit further or just submit.
+11. ~Link 'discovery call' to contact page, but with a preselected subject field and maybe a short prefilled in text field.
+Add a promp asking if they like to edit further or just submit.~

 ## More specifics

 - On carousel nav button click, use event.clientY to determine mouse position, and then use that value to keep nav button at that height on the page
-- On scroll down, make nav slide up and disappear, on scroll up make nav reappear
 - ~Animate elements into view on scroll~
 - Animate carousel
 - ~Make FAQ hideable~
 - Add uptime monitor to send emails if page goes down for any reason
 - Add Google Analytics to track page usage (visits vs booking button clicks)
-- Reduce number of JS files, structure them into one or two files
+- ~Reduce number of JS files, structure them into one or two files~

 - When Website is deployed, go to Google Cloud Platform and edit API key to restrict usage to rootedinmotion.ca domain, otherwise it could be used from other websites.
 However, this can't be changed until after deploying, as the request will not be accept from local domain.